Titans stun Ravens, head to AFC title game with 28-12 win

 “Watch us work,” said Henry, the NFL’s leading rusher this season.
 “We don’t do too much talking.
 We just go work and believe in each other.
 That’s our mentality.
 We’re going to come in here and work. … Focus on finishing.”

-Tennessee’s defense had two interceptions of Jackson, who also lost a fumble, and the Titans twice stopped Baltimore on fourth-and-1.
+Tennessee’s defense had two interceptions of All-Pro QB Jackson, who also lost a fumble, and the Titans twice stopped Baltimore on fourth-and-1.

 Tennessee scored all of its points off takeaways or fourth-down stops.